 In a typical year, Rashi offers an ‘opt in’ hot lunch service to students several days a week for an additional fee.
 Hot lunches are delivered from your family’s favorite restaurants in the Boston area.
 Past lunch providers have included Pressed Cafe, Needham House of Pizza, Anna’s Taqueria, Comella’s, A Perfect Taste Catering, Papa Gino’s and Rox Diner.

 School lunches are balanced to ensure that each student gets the nutrition that a growing child requires.
 All lunches are nut-free and gluten-free options are available.
-All food is kosher-style and all meat served is kosher.
+All food is kosher-style.

 Kosher (Kashrut) Policy